inno-devops-labs/F23-intro-course-labs/lab5/SREMetricsAndSLAs.md

+## Task 1: Key Metrics for SRE and SLAs
 **Key metrics used in Site Reliability Engineering (SRE):**
 a) Service-Level Objectives.
 SLOs define the target level of service that the system aims to achieve.
 They are usually expressed as a percentage of availability or a response time threshold.
 b) Service-Level Indicators.
 SLIs are quantitative measurements that reflect the behavior or performance of a system.
 They are typically derived from metrics such as response time, error rate, throughput, latency, and availability.